PalEON-Project/met_regional/README.md

 3. bias_corr/ contains the bias-corrected down-scaled CCSM4 output
 4. fix_precip/ contains scripts and NADP precip data used to correct the precipitation frequency distribution for Phase 1a and 1b bias-corrected output
-5. phase1a_met_drivers_v#/ are the various versions of met drivers produced throughout the past year - only the most recent version should be used, as this applies all of the relevant corrections.
+5. phase1a_met_drivers_v4/ is the most recent version - this one is bias-corrected and the precipitation is adjusted to the disturibution from the NADP dataset.
-6. phase1b_met_regional/ contains the final version of the regional met drivers with all corrections from Phase 1a applied.
+6. phase1b_met_regional_v2/ contains the final version of the regional met drivers with all corrections from Phase 1a applied.
+7. phase1a/1b_old_met_releases/ is a directory that contains old met releases. v1 is the original down-scaled output, and for Phase 1a, v2 is after timestamps are corrected, v3 is after bias-correction, and v4 is after precipitation correction.

 The processing code steps occurred in the following order: